josoroma/data-driven-decision-making/README.md

 If a user chooses to upload a document, the application reads the uploaded PDF, divides it into individual pages using the PyPDFLoader, and creates a searchable vectorstore index using Pinecone.

-## Transform Chunks Text to Vector Embeddings
+## Transform Chunks of Text to Vector Embeddings

 The embedding before going to the vectorstore essentially converts the text into a mathematical representation that can be efficiently searched and compared, providing the backbone for our question-answering system.